-As the Chief Executive Officer of the Hetrick-Martin Institute (HMI), the nation’s oldest and largest LGBTQ youth-service organization, Thomas leads the organization to provide safe and supportive environments for young people to achieve their full potential, as well as advocacy and capacity building efforts for community partners and decision-makers.
+As the former Chief Executive Officer of the Hetrick-Martin Institute (HMI), the nation’s oldest and largest LGBTQ youth-service organization, Thomas led the organization to provide safe and supportive environments for young people to achieve their full potential, as well as advocacy and capacity building efforts for community partners and decision-makers.
 When he arrived at HMI in 2003, Thomas’ first task was to create the Comprehensive Education Plan (CEP) – a blueprint that expanded the then “Harvey Milk School” program into a fully functioning, independent Department of Education transfer high school for at-risk youth.

 Believing that HMI’s best-practice programming was too life-changing not to be shared, Thomas led the expansion of HMI to new cities, as well as the establishment of HMI’s Center for LGBTQ Youth Advocacy and Capacity Building, which works to educate and inform decision and policy makers throughout the country and across the world with regard to issues confronting LGBTQ youth.
 Most recently, he pioneered “HMI Goes Citywide for LGBTQ Youth,” a first-of-its-kind initiative designed to reach LGBTQ youth in all five boroughs of New York City in their own communities.